Kids and Bear Safety

 How frequent are bear interactions, and how many bears roughly are there around the North Shore?

 Bear sightings on the North Shore are common, encounters are less frequent.
-Bears aim to avoid close encounters with humans, but with so many people living and exploring in areas where bears live, we are seeing an increase in sightings and encounters.
+Bears aim to avoid close encounters with humans, but with so many people living and exploring in areas where bears live, and ongoing development of green spaces, we are seeing an increase in sightings and encounters.
 In addition, more people are aware of the NSBBS as a resource for bear behaviour and many residents reach out in an effort to support coexistence in their community.

 Some people choose not to report bear activity.
-Why we encourage anyone who sees a black bear on the North Shore to share their sighting with us is so we can collect valuable data and have a better understanding of our local bear community.
+We do encourage anyone who sees a black bear on the North Shore to share their sighting with us so we can collect valuable data and have a better understanding of our local bear community.
+This also helps us target our educational efforts to the neighbourhoods that are most in need, as we are a very small team.

 What are some “high traffic” bear spots to avoid?